ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

      - ``quantum_info.SparsePauliOp``
      -
    * - ``opflow.TaperedPauliSumOp``
-     - This functionality was designed for Nature-specific use cases, and is now taken care of within ``qiskit-nature``.
+     - This functionality was designed for Nature-specific use cases, and is now taken care of within ``qiskit-nature`` -
-     -
    * - ``opflow.Z2Symmetries``
-     - This functionality was migrated to ``quantum_info.Z2Symmetries``.
+     - This functionality was migrated to ``quantum_info.Z2Symmetries`` -
-     -

 ListOps